Oreimo: Manga

-A spin-off manga series by Airi Mori, titled Ore no Imōto ga Konnani Kawaii Wake ga Nai Kuroneko If began serialization in Kadokawa Shoten's Monthly Shōnen Ace magazine on July 26, 2021.
+A spin-off manga series by Airi Mori, titled Ore no Imōto ga Konnani Kawaii Wake ga Nai Kuroneko If was serialized in Kadokawa Shoten's Monthly Shōnen Ace magazine from July 26, 2021, to January 26, 2024.
+The first volume was released on March 10, 2022, and the fourth and last was released on February 26, 2024.

 Drama CD

 A drama CD, based on events from the first and third volumes of the novels as well as a newly written scenario by Tsukasa Fushimi, was released by ASCII Media Works on March 31, 2010.
 The CD stars Ayana Taketatsu as Kirino and Yūichi Nakamura as Kyōsuke.